davwillev/stopwatch/README.md

 ### Additional configuration for capture and lap modes

-- `store_format`: This can be one of the following:
-  - `json`: Data is stored as a JSON string. `target` must be a _Text Box_ (without validation) or a _Notes Box_.
-This is the default store format.
-  - `repeating`: Data is stored in the fields of a repeating form. `target` must exist and be a _Text Box_ without validation.
+Data from a stopwatch capturing multiple timepoints or laps, by default, is stored as a JSON data structure inside a _Notes Box_ or _Text Box_ (without validation), unless a `mapping` is specified, in which case the data is stored in the fields of a repeating form.
+In the latter case, `target` must still exist and be a _Text Box_ without validation, as some metadata needs to be stored there (this field should not normally be shown and made read only).

-  For storage in repeating forms, the mapping of data items to fields must be set in the `mapping` object.
+- `mapping`: A JSON object with the following keys.
+All except `elapsed` are optional.
 All fields must be on the same instrument.
 The exact storage format depends on the field type (see below).

-- `mapping`: A JSON object with the following keys.
-All except `elapsed` are optional.
+  - `id`: Field for storing the id of the stopwatch.
+This must be a _Text Box_ without validation.
+This mapping is useful when capturing the data from multiple stopwatches in the same repeating instrument.
-  - `elapsed`: Field name for elapsed time.
+  - `elapsed`: Field for storing the elapsed time.
 This mapping **must** be provided.
-  - `start`: Field name for the datetime the capture was (first) started.
+  - `start`: Field for storing the date/time the capture was (first) started.
-  - `stop`: Field name for the datetiem the capture was (last) stopped.
+  - `stop`: Field for storing the date/time the capture was (last) stopped.
-  - `cumulated` (`lap` mode only): Field name for cumulated elapsed time.
+  - `cumulated` (`lap` mode only): Field for storing the cumulated elapsed time.
-  - `num_stops` (`lap` mode only): Field name for the number of times the timer was stopped during recording of a lap (the target field must be of type integer).
+  - `num_stops` (`lap` mode only): Field for storing the number of times the timer was stopped during recording of a lap (the target field must be of type integer).
-  - `is_stop` (`capture` mode only): Field name for the stop flag (the target field must be of type integer - it will hold 0 or 1).
+  - `is_stop` (`capture` mode only): Field for storing the stop flag (the target field must be of type integer - it will hold 0 or 1).

 - `event`: The event name (or numerical id) of the event of the repeating form with the capture or lap mapping fields.
 If not specified, the current event is assumed.